Sodman/gloo-mesh/docs/content/guides/gateway/traffic_policy.md

 ### Limitations of using TrafficPolicy with Gateway resources

-One limitation to take into consideration when using a `TrafficPolicy` to add policies to routes controlled by a `VirtualHost` or `RouteTable`, is that the `requestMatchers` field on the `TrafficPolicy` will be ignored for the gateway traffic.
-In other words, the `requestMatchers` field _only_ applies to East/West traffic in the mesh, and does not apply to gateway traffic.
+When you use a `TrafficPolicy` to add policies to routes controlled by a `VirtualHost` or `RouteTable`, note that the `requestMatchers` field in the `TrafficPolicy` applies _only_ to east-west traffic between services in the mesh, and is ignored for north-south gateway traffic.

 So how do you apply a `TrafficPolicy` to only a subset of traffic on a route?
-This can be achieved by adding another route to the `VirtualHost` or `RouteTable`, and selecting _only_ that route from the `TrafficPolicy`, using the label matchers.
-See [Applying a TrafficPolicy to a subset of fields]({{<ref "#applying-a-trafficpolicy-to-a-subset-of-fields">}}).
+You can add another route to the `VirtualHost` or `RouteTable` and use the label matchers to select _only_ that route from the `TrafficPolicy`.
+For more information, see [Applying a TrafficPolicy to a subset of fields]({{<ref "#applying-a-trafficpolicy-to-a-subset-of-fields">}}).

-As an example, here's how you might have a `TrafficPolicy` which only applies a timeout to requests containing the header "badnetwork: yes".
+As an example, the following `TrafficPolicy` applies a timeout only to requests that contain the header "badnetwork: yes".

 ```yaml
 apiVersion: networking.enterprise.mesh.gloo.solo.io/v1beta1